iai-group/arXivDigest/README.md

     - It includes the interleaving mechanism for combining the recommendations of multiple experimental recommender systems.
 It also send the personalized recommendations to users in the form of daily digest emails.
   * [MySQL database](mysql/)
     - All data is stored in a MySQL database.
+  * Evaluation
+    - Compares how users interacted with different systems over a period of time and prints the results

 ## Benchmark Organization